About

 I like software because it lets me work at the highest possible level of abstraction.

 In software I can control everything about my development environment.
 I can make tools that have a compounding effect on my ability.
 I can simulate physics, chemistry, biology, all the natural sciences, and and I can test hundreds of thousands of solutions to problems on massively parallel architecture.
 I can instantly remix work that others have done, rapidly iterate upon designs, and I can collaborate with large groups of people from all across the world.
-I can create content and services at scale and present it to millions of users for pennies on the dollar.
-And I can do it all while thousands of miles away from my cloud provider.
-Soon even the cloud provider will be abstracted away by blockchain technology.
+I can create content and services at scale and present it to millions of users for a couple bucks a month.
+And I can do it all while being thousands of miles away from my cloud provider.

-I like solving the kind of problems that don’t always have clear answers.
+I like solving the kind of problems that don’t have clear answers.
 I place intuition above rationality.
-The mind is a tool of the heart.

 My favorite language is Clojure, it is a Lisp, and is also my strongest language.